wolffshots/wolffshots/README.md

 - mainly working in React and React Native for the frontend
 - various aspects of Firebase for backends
+- the projects under Next Step Digital are listed in the [Projects](#projects) section below

 ### Server and network administrator at Mills Fitchett Cape (January 2020 - Present)